Basic Cooking, Main 0 comments

-How to Make 5 Different Types of Onigiri.
+How to Make 5 Different Types of Onigiri

 Today, I’d like to share with you how to make 5 different types of rice balls (called onigiri).
 Onigiri is the basic Japanese food and one of the most important menus in the Japanese diet.